xixiaobei-bei/BetterFormat/README_en.md

 Note: I'm still a middle school student.
 If you find any bugs, you can submit an issue—I’ll check them on weekends—or email me at: jiaxi120516@outlook.com

+I will continue to update this project and add new features.